Kimia Alizadeh

 In January 2020, Alizadeh announced that she was leaving Iran permanently for Europe.
 Explaining her defection, she stated, "I am one of the millions of oppressed women in Iran who they have been playing with for years."
-She stated she did not intend to compete for Iran in the 2020 Summer Olympics, and expressed desire to compete for her current place of residence, Germany.
+She stated she did not intend to compete for Iran in the 2020 Summer Olympics, and expressed desire to compete for her place of residence, Germany.

 Having been licensed to compete in the Tokyo Olympics, she was finally represented by the Refugee Olympic Team.
+Alizadeh won bronze at the 2022 European Taekwondo Championships while representing the Refugee Team.

+In 2024, she received her Bulgarian citizenship before winning gold at the 2024 European Taekwondo Championships and representing Bulgaria at the 2024 Summer Olympics, where she won bronze.

 Early life

 Kimia was born in Karaj.
-Her family are Iranian of Azerbaijani origin.
+Her family are Azerbaijani.
 Her father is from Zonuz near Tabriz and her mother is from Ardabil.
-Until after the 2016 Olympics, her last name was incorrectly recorded as Zenoorin.
+Until after the 2016 Olympics her last name was incorrectly recorded as Zenoorin.

 Taekwondo career

 Alizadeh at 18 years of age won a bronze medal in the taekwondo 57 kg weight class at the 2016 Summer Olympics in Rio de Janeiro by defeating Swedish athlete Nikita Glasnović.
 Her victory made her the first Iranian woman to win a medal at a Summer Olympics.

 She also won a gold medal in the women's 63-kg class at the Nanjing 2014 Youth Olympics.
 She beat London 2012 and Rio de Janeiro 2016 gold medallist Jade Jones at the 2015 World Championship to win a bronze medal.
 She also won a silver medal two years later at the 2017 World Taekwondo Championships.

 She was listed in 100 inspiring and influential women from around the world for 2019 by BBC.

 During the 2020 Summer Olympics, Alizadeh represented the Refugee Olympic Team, defeating Iranian athlete Nahid Kiani and pulling an upset against number one ranked Jade Jones before losing out on a bronze medal.

+In 2022, Alizadeh won bronze at the 2022 European Taekwondo Championships while representing the Refugee Team.
+In March 2024, the Bulgaria Taekwondo Federation announced that Alizadeh would represent Bulgaria at the 2024 Summer Olympics.
+Before the Olympics in May 2024, she represented Bulgaria at the 2024 European Championships, where she won the gold medal in women's 62 kg.
+At the Paris Olympics, Alizadeh became Bulgaria's first-ever taekwondo athlete at the Olympics and won bronze.